Get print and unlimited digital access FOR FREE

 For over a decade, Lake Granbury Living Magazine (LGL) has built a loyal following.
 Amongst its steadfast readership and reputable techniques, LGL is best known for quality journalism.
 It is our attention to detail and utmost standards for photography, design and writing that keep our numbers not only steady, but growing.

-Words by Melissa McGavock Photograpy by Eric Killingsworth and Erin Feltman...
+Words by Melissa McGavock Videography by Eric Killingsworth LGL...

 Food + wine

 Art + Music

 Gaze off to the right as you head south on Morgan Street just before crossing the US Highway 377 overpass on your way to Glen Rose, and you can’t help but notice what is clearly a piece of history sitting less than 100 yards from the bustling highway.
 Featured prominently on the front side of the two-acre corner property is a two-story German-style Texas farmhouse – windmill, water tank and all.

 It’s the kind of structure that at first glance, you instantly know it’s been around a while, like 100 years a while.
 The Wright-Henderson-Duncan House, known to many by its nickname, “The Sheriff’s House,” is believed to be one of, if not the oldest existing home in Hood County.